 In the time between the April 1948 election of the western-aligned Christian Democrat party and the 1952 DOXA S-208 (A and B) surveys, Italy's position within the international and European community had changed little.
-Indeed, nearly half of respondents indicated either war or international tension as their greatest fear, with 31.7 percent and 18.6 percent respectively for a total of 50.3 percent.3 defense network contributed to the maintenance of peace, while 31 percent responded it made war more probable.
+Indeed, nearly half of respondents indicated either war or international tension as their greatest fear, with 31.7 percent and 18.6 percent respectively for a total of 50.3 percent.

+In defining the effect of the western defense network on the feeling of security and stability amongst Italians, nearly 70 percent of respondents answered that a common European defense network contributed to the maintenance of peace, while 31 percent responded it made war more probable.
 While not statistically significant due to the limited sampling size, there is a clear break between the northern regions and the central, southern and insular regions in responses.
 While the former region favors the stabilization of peace through common defense at 73.5 percent, only approximately 64.4 percent of the latter regions felt that a common European defense network would contribute to the maintenance of peace.
-Nearly two-thirds of Italians sampled supported Italian participation within a common European defense network as the right policy for maintaining stability and peace.4 While some variance exists amongst the different geographic regions, the overall trend was towards support within such a framework.
+Nearly two-thirds of Italians sampled supported Italian participation within a common European defense network as the right policy for maintaining stability and peace.
+While some variance exists amongst the different geographic regions, the overall trend was towards support within such a framework.
 It may be possible to infer that the ideological ultimatum presented by the United States in the 1948 campaign had been successful in stirring support amongst Italians to participate within a common defense network.
 After all, the moderate and non-communist forces within Italy wished not to be left to stand up to the Communist advance alone.